abhinavpadige4/dubai-travel-planner/README.md

 - Tailwind CSS for the utility-first framework
 - Vercel for seamless deployment
 - Vite for fast development experience
-- React team for the powerful UI library
+- React 18 for modern UI development

-Enjoy planning your Dubai adventure! 🏜️🏙️
+- TypeScript for type safety